alekzs/slack-roll/README.md

-# Slack Slash Command Response Handler
+# Random Roll slash command

 This project demonstrates responding to Slash commands in Slack, using MongoDB for persistence.